-We asked our friends at San Francisco firm Feldman Architecture for a guide to their favorite tools of the trade—from sketchbooks to pencils to watercolors.
+We asked our friends at San Francisco firm Feldman Architecture (a member of the Remodelista Architect/Designer Directory) for a guide to their favorite tools of the trade—from sketchbooks to pencils to watercolors.
 "One of the joys of working in the architecture field is experimenting with material and color on both large and small scale," says Jonathan Feldman.
 "That's why pens, pencils, and watercolors are found at every designer's desk in our office.
 During the preliminary design phase, pens and pencils are the quickest way to depict several options and convey them to clients; and when visiting a job site, a pen and sketchbook is a must."
 Here's a guide to Feldman's favorite tools:

 Above: "A sketch of the Cliff House from Sutro Baths in San Francisco, CA, made with a Uni-Ball Vision Elite pen."

 Above: "Chartpak Ad Markers and Letrasets Tria markers are ubiquitous at any architecture or design firm and are typically used for rendering plans and elevations such as this proposal for a renovation."

 Above: "When traveling, size and weight are always a concern.
 Many designers choose a small sketchbook (this one measures 4 by 3 inches) and a Faber-Castell Pitt Artist Pen for capturing great architectural moments, such as Angkor Wat in Cambodia."

 Above: "Another great travel item is the Van Gogh Watercolor Set from Talens, which fits in a back pocket and includes a fantastic array of colors."

 Above: "The Uni-Ball Deluxe Rollerball Pen is great for quick sketches, like this one for a new home in Carmel."